Skip to main content

 Prompt 2, Option F

 Again, this prompt is, on the surface, granting you a lot of leeway.
 UChicago even ends it with an exclamation point!
-But you should always remember: they expect a disciplined, thorough, rigorous essay.
-Don’t let your sense of fun and frolic drown out your serious intellectual ideas.
+But you should always remember that they expect a disciplined, thorough, and rigorous essay.
+Don’t let your sense of fun drown out your serious intellectual ideas.

 Pick a prompt that inspires you to write, and connects with your academic interests.
 If a prompt jumps out at you, and you’re immediately filled with ideas, it’s probably a good fit.
 Just take it slowly, jot your thoughts down, and get to work.

-Involve your personal connection to that prompt.
+As with all the other prompt options, you still need to show your personal connection to your topic in this essay.
 If you’re not answering any of the 6 prompts UChicago has issued this year, the onus is on you to prove that you and the archival prompt you’ve picked are a match made in heaven.
-This means having a lot of knowledge and personal investment in your subject matter, and an angle/perspective totally unique to you.
+This means having a lot of knowledge and personal investment in your subject matter, and an angle/perspective that is totally unique to you.

 If you look at past UChicago prompts, they tend to be fond of certain things: numbered lists, fairy tales, common phrases, and items of pop culture that can be re-contextualized.
 They also like hearing your answers to famous questions, and you might have a unique answer to “Et tu, Brute?” or “Do you like pina coladas and getting caught in the rain?”
-Just remember that the novelty of the question, while the hook of your essay, is not its substance.
-If your biography and scholarly interests don’t involve pina coladas, or rain, you might just have to pick a different question to answer – as wonderful as that eternal question is.
+Just remember that the novelty of the question—while it does serve as the hook of your essay—is not where its substance lies.
+If your biography and scholarly interests don’t involve pina coladas or rain, you might just have to pick a different question to answer (as wonderful as that eternal question is).

 Final Tips

-If you need feedback even faster, you can get a free, nearly-instantaneous essay review from Sage, our AI tutor and advisor.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your UChicago essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!

 Short Bio